The Romanian tax year runs from 1 January to 31 December.

 The standard procedure in case of a local employment contract is for the Romanian employer to withhold the full amount of income tax and social contributions due from the employee’s monthly salary income.

-For the salary income received from abroad by foreign individuals working in Romania based on a foreign employment contract, the 10% flat income tax rate, as well as the social contributions, if the case, are due on a monthly basis, and it is the personal obligation of the individual to report such income and pay the income tax due on a monthly basis.
-Social contributions might also fall in the individual’s obligation of reporting and paying, provided it was agreed as such with the foreign employer, in case the foreign employer is located in a country that falls under a social security agreement concluded with Romania.
+For the salary income received from abroad by individuals working in Romania based on a foreign employment contract, the 10% flat income tax rate, as well as the social contributions, if the case, are due on a monthly basis, and it is the personal obligation of the individual to report such income and pay the income tax due on a monthly basis.
+Social contributions might also fall in the individual’s obligation of reporting and payment provided that it was agreed as such with the foreign employer, in case the foreign employer is located in the EEA or in a country that concluded a social security agreement with Romania.

 To ensure the reporting and payment of social contributions in Romania in respect of the salary income derived from foreign employers for employment activities performed in Romania, a specific registration procedure has to be undertaken in Romania.